voyager1122/iba_hw20/README.md

 ## HW20.
 Deploy php app in AWS EKS, install ingress controller, grant an access for IAM user

-Docker image with test PHP page is build on push using gihub actions.
-Docker image finally published on hub.docker.com as voyager1122/php:latest
+Docker image with test PHP page is build on git push using gihub actions.
+Image published on hub.docker.com as voyager1122/php:latest

-used to be deployed in AWS EKS cluster.
+It's used later to be deployed in AWS EKS cluster.

 [PHP app docker image](https://github.com/voyager1122/iba_php_docker_image)